gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 3. A little knowledge about R language

 Knowing a little R language will be helpful for this workshop.
 If you have not used R before and are interested with learning R, take a quick tour in [DataCamp](https://www.datacamp.com/home), or [Try R](http://tryr.codeschool.com/levels/1/challenges/3) or [R tutorials](http://www.r-bloggers.com/how-to-learn-r-2/).
-If you are not interested in learning R language, please try the below command in the RStudio.
+At a minimum, please try the commands below in RStudio to learn a few basics about working with R.

 ```r
 # Suppose that there is a directory named 'SRBR_SMTSAworkshop' in the 'Desktop' directory,